-DHHS through its Immunization Program buys all the recommended vaccines for every child in NH, regardless of insurance or income.
+DHHS through its Immunization Program buys all the recommended vaccines for every child in New Hampshire, regardless of insurance or income.

 - How can NH do this?

-- By combining NH general funds, federal funds and contributions from health insurance companies that do business in NH, DHHS is able to purchase enough vaccine to provide every NH child with all recommended vaccinations.
+- By combining New Hampshire (NH) general funds, federal funds and contributions from health insurance companies that do business in NH, DHHS is able to purchase enough vaccine to provide every NH child with all recommended vaccinations.
 Health plans have been assisting with funding for many years.

 - How do I take advantage of this?

 - Simply go to your regular health care provider.
 Your health care provider orders their vaccines from DHHS and will not charge you for those vaccines.

 No health care provider can turn you away because you can't pay for the provider to give the immunization (known as the "administration fee").
 However, the health care provider may charge an office visit fee.
 If you are having trouble affording the office fee for immunization visits, speak with your health care provider about options that may be available to you.

 - What vaccines does the NH Immunization Program provide?